 /GCam/ being next to the DCIM, Downloads, etc, folders (see image below).

-This folder needs to be created manually using a file manager (no need for root or anything like that) or automatically by exporting your config (use the option in settings menu).
+This folder needs to be created manually using a file manager (no root needed) or automatically by exporting/saving your config (use the option in settings menu).
 Config files use the

 To import a config file from another user, move it to the